IPapakis/GCNNMatch/README.md

 This repository is the official code implementation of the paper GCNNMatch: [Graph Convolutional Neural Networks for Multi-Object Tracking via Sinkhorn Normalization](https://arxiv.org/abs/2010.00067).

-The method has been tested on MOT16 & 17 Datasets performing at [57% MOTA](https://motchallenge.net/method/MOT=3392&chl=10).
+The method has been tested on MOT17 Dataset performing at [57% MOTA](https://motchallenge.net/method/MOT=3392&chl=10).

 ## Installing & Preparation: